yabinmeng/dseansible/README.md

    ansible-playbook -i ./hosts <playbook_name> --private-key=<ssh_private_key_file>
 ```

 1. **dse_install.yml** is used for installing a brand new DSE cluster at a version as defined in "dse_ver_target" global variable.

+At high level, what this playbook does is summarized as below:
+   1. Calculate the seed list from the host-specific varaibles defined in the inventory file
+   2. Install the specified DSE version (concurrently on all managed hosts)
+   3. Configure DSE default workload, cassandra.yaml, and cassandra-rackdc.propertities files based on the global and host-specific varaibles
+   4. Start seed node one by one.
+Verify the service is successfully up and running.
+   5. Start non-seed node one by one.
+Verify the service is successfully up and running.

 2. **dse_upgrade.yml** is used for upgrading an existing DSE cluster from the current version to a version as defined in "dse_ver_target" global variable.
 Please ***note*** that at the moment, the framework doesn't yet do sanity check around the DSE versions such as the target version must be newer than the current version.

+At high level, what this playbook does is summarized as below.
+Please note that due to the upgrade nature, the tasks are executed among all managed hosts in serial mode.
+This means that only when all steps are succesfully executed on one node then the execution moves to the next node.
+   1. Stop DSE service and verify the service is successfully stopped
+   2. Calculate the seed list from the host-specific varaibles defined in the inventory file
+   2. Upgrade the DSE binary from the old version to the new version
+   3. Configure DSE default workload, cassandra.yaml, and cassandra-rackdc.propertities files based on the global and host-specific varaibles
+   4. Start DSE service and verify the service is successfully up and running.

+The different steps in the playbooks are actually organized around (ansible) roles.

 ### 3.3.
 Roles